401(k) nondiscrimination tests: how to stay compliant

 What do you need to do to pass the tests?
 Well, our friends at the IRS have made that piece of the equation a little more complex, so let’s take a closer look at what each nondiscrimination test measures, how to apply them, and what it means if your plan fails.
-As you read this, also keep in mind that it’s possible to set up a Safe Harbor 401(k) plan, that's exempt from nondiscrimination testing.
+As you read this, also keep in mind that it’s possible to set up a Safe Harbor 401(k) plan, that's exempt from most nondiscrimination testing.¹

 What are the nondiscrimination tests?

 To give everyone an opportunity to save for the future, a 401(k) plan can’t favor highly compensated employees (HCEs) or key employees (such as owners).
-Nondiscrimination tests make sure everything is fair by looking at how much of their income different employees defer, how much the company contributes to employee accounts, and what percentage of assets in the plan belong to the HCEs and key employees.
+Nondiscrimination tests help make sure everything is fair by looking at how much of their income different employees defer, how much the company contributes to employee accounts, and what percentage of assets in the plan belong to the HCEs and key employees.
 According to the IRS 401(k) Plan Overview: “[These tests] verify that deferred wages and employer matching contributions do not discriminate in favor of highly compensated employees.”

 There are two annual nondiscrimination tests a 401(k) sponsor must pass:

 - The Actual Contribution Percentage (ACP) test